dendronhq/dendron-site/vault/tags.scope.retrieve.md

 - Autocomplete of notes inside of #feature.wikilinks

 ## Anti-examples
-- Schema, that would be #feature.schema
+- Schema, that would be #scope.structure.schema

 ## Features